<fieldset>: The Field Set element

 Examples

-This example shows a really simple <fieldset> example, with a <legend>, and a single control inside it.
+This example includes a <fieldset> with a <legend>, with a single control inside it.

 html